tx00-web-en/Learning-Material-And-Tasks/material/atlas.md

    - Visit [MongoDB Atlas](https://www.mongodb.com/atlas/database) and sign up for an account or log in if you already have one.

 2. **Create a Free Cluster**:
-   - Once logged in, click on the build:
+   - Once logged in, click on `build Cluster`:
      ![MongoDB Atlas - Choose Free Option](./img/mongo1a.png)

    - Choose the free-tier option for a cloud database:
      ![MongoDB Atlas - Choose Free Option](./img/mongo1b.png)

-   - Select a cloud provider (AWS, Azure, Google Cloud) and a region for your cluster:
+   - Select a cloud provider (AWS, Azure, Google Cloud) and a region for your cluster e.g. `Stockholm` or `Frankfurt`:
      ![MongoDB Atlas - Select Cloud Provider and Region](./img/mongo2a.png)

-   - Click on Create Deployment:
+   - Click on `Create Deployment`:
      ![MongoDB Atlas - Select Cloud Provider and Region](./img/mongo2b.png)

 3. **Create Database User Credentials**: